 What instruments are in greatest demand?

 We are always in short supply of the following instruments: french horn, oboe, bassoon, trombone, viola.

 How do I increase my chances of getting in?

-Second, show us what you play best.
+Practise, practise and practise so that you are able to show us what you play best.
 It is more impressive to see a less challenging piece played confidently and accurately than a piece beyond your limits that you struggle through simply because you feel it is more impressive.